ni/monodrive-documentation/docs/scenario_editor/trigger_boxes.md

 ## Adding a Trigger Box

+1. Click the vehicle and then go the "Details" window

 1. In the vehicle's "Details" window, click the "Add Component" button at the top and search for "Vehicle Behavior Trigger."
   <div class="img_container">
     <img class='lg_img' src="../imgs/trigger_details1.png"/>